Career Timeline of Carrie Underwood: Major Achievements and Milestones

 Loading Video...

-November 2008: Virtual Duet with Elvis Presley
+November 2008: Posthumous Duet with Elvis Presley

-In November 2008, Carrie Underwood recorded a virtual and posthumous duet with Elvis Presley, on his classic "I'll Be Home for Christmas", for his 2008 album Christmas Duets.
+In November 2008, Carrie Underwood recorded a virtual and posthumous duet with Elvis Presley on his classic, "I'll Be Home for Christmas", for his 2008 album Christmas Duets.

 Loading Video...